SAP-samples/teched2022-IN264/exercises/ex0/README.md

 ## Summary

-Congratulations with this first excercise you have successfully validate the BTP access and required trus setup of your BTP subaccount:
+Congratulations with this first excercise you have successfully validate the BTP access to your subaccount and required trust setup of your BTP subaccount:
-Continue now to "Run the BTP Booster for setting up SAP Task Center"- [Exercise 1 - Exercise 1 Description](../ex1/README.md)
+Continue now to the next excercise "Run the BTP Booster for setting up SAP Task Center"- [Exercise 1 - Exercise 1 Description](../ex1/README.md)